 It is something of a pilgrimage to walk away from Manarola, following the stone path that clings to the hillside, in order to be ready, camera in hand, to look back at the town as it changes color with the light.
 As the afternoon wears on, the hues become ever more vivid, like the colors in the coni (cones) of gelato you see everywhere: lemon, mango, strawberry.
 It is said that the fishermen painted their homes in such brilliant fashion so they could pick them out as they approached Manarola from the sea.

 There’s a staircase above this viewpoint, marked with ceramic sign, Via dei Bambini, so I follow it up to find a little horseshoe-shaped park.
-The shift in perspective is subtle but unmistakable; Manarola — actually, every Cinque Terre village — is such a living composition of architectural art and landscape and seascape that it invites you to move, just a few feet to the right or left, up or down, to register even miniscule changes.
+The shift in perspective is subtle but unmistakable; Manarola — actually, every Cinque Terre village on the Italian Riviera — is such a living composition of architectural art and landscape and seascape that it invites you to move, just a few feet to the right or left, up or down, to register even miniscule changes.
 On this stunning, discreet terrace of a park, a nonchalant memorial statue called Donna Dell’uva is holding grape vines in each hand.

 That’s inspiration enough for me to head up into the town to Aristide, one of my favorite Cinque Terre spots.
 I order up a bottle of white to accompany my gnocchi that is brushed to such a perfect shine with the local pesto that it brings to mind a plate of jewels.
 It tastes even better than it looks.

 Ah, the pesto of Cinque Terre.
 Along with focaccia, pesto — which was created in this region — is ubiquitous.
 Trofie al pesto is a staple on every menu, and Gambero Rosso, right on Piazza Marconi, the main square in Vernazza, offers up an exemplary bowl of it.
 The trofie itself — a short, twisted pasta — is Ligurian, from Genoa.
-Sometimes it’s served with potatoes, sometimes with green beans, but here it’s pure; just add a little parmigiano.
+Sometimes it’s served with potatoes, sometimes green beans, but here it’s pure; just add a little parmigiano.